-We wanted to get get to know Claudia Suzanne, NAIWE’s Ghostwriting Expert, better, so last month we sat down with her.
-Here are some things she shared about her craft of ghostwriting.
+We wanted to get to know Greg Smith better, so last month we sat down with him.
+Here are some things he shared about novel writing.

 What is one thing that you learned about your craft the hard way, and what benefits have you received from it?
-Can these benefits be broadened to include marketing?

 What has been your most rewarding marketing avenue, and how was it rewarding?
 Self?
 Monetary?
 Clients?